 Primarily a volunteer operated organization, the Karaakin Black Cockatoo Conservation Centre’s aim is to conserve threatened and endangered black cockatoos.
 Vermilion’s support will aid in annual cockatoo counts, repairing cages and supporting revegetation projects.

-CEE selected the Croatian Mine Action Centre, an organization that carries out demining operations in areas where mine danger presents a direct safety problem for the population.
-It is estimated that there are over 40,000 mines covering more than 420,000 sq. km in Croatia.
-This has an important operational alignment for Vermilion; before we conduct seismic work in one of our exploration blocks, we will need to ensure that demining is conducted.
-In the second year of the program the CEE also provided support to Hungary Ambulance, supporting a fire station near our operations.
+Vermilion has supported the Croatian Mine Action Centre, an organization that carries out demining operations in areas where mine danger presents a direct safety problem for the population, and Hungary Ambulance, supporting a fire station near our operations.

 Following devastating fires in Dalmatia, the Scouts Association has undertaken the largest volunteer reforestation action in Croatia, planting over 20,000 seedlings to date.
 Vermilion is proud to be able to support the return of life back to these wildfire areas.